 The brazen insult of the Nepali flag, never witnessed before, was a deliberate act which demands a probe and the criminal being penalized.

-All these political aberrations must not have happened but it did happen and that too while the Indian PM was in janakpur.
 Just try to link the chain of events with each other with how India imposed economic blockade on Nepal for having grossly ignored the shifting of the promulgation of the new national Charter without convincing the people residing in Nepal’s Madhesh.

 Madhesh is now whole of Nepal for the Indian PM henceforth.
 India is limited to Madhesh only.
 Very sad.